ZoomPhant/zoomphant.github.io/docs/concepts/dashboards/index.md

 ## Conclusion

 Dashboards are essential components of monitoring systems, providing users with a centralized, real-time view of their IT infrastructure's health and performance.
-In Zoomphant, dashboards are customizable and flexible, offering global, service level, and independent level views tailored to the user's needs.
-By leveraging a variety of widgets, Zoomphant enables users to visualize and analyze monitoring data effectively, empowering them to make informed decisions and ensure the reliability and availability of their systems.
+In ZoomPhant, dashboards are customizable and flexible, offering global, service level, and independent level views tailored to the user's needs.
+By leveraging a variety of widgets, ZoomPhant enables users to visualize and analyze monitoring data effectively, empowering them to make informed decisions and ensure the reliability and availability of their systems.